-I climbed this peak on 7/23/2017.
 From the Bear Valley trailhead (6,800 feet), hike up the trail for about 2-1/2 miles to a junction signed “Buck Lakes 2 Miles.”
-Here, go left.
-Hike up this spur trail for about 1-1/2 miles to the point where the trail crosses the outlet stream coming from Buck Lake 8474 on a sturdy log footbridge.
+Go left here.
+Hike up this spur trail for about 1-1/2 miles to the point where the trail crosses the outlet stream coming from Buck Lake 8474 on a small log footbridge.

 Leave the trail here and bushwhack west up the north side of the drainage to reach Buck Lake 8474.
 Bushwhack N then NW up a forested shoulder to cross an inlet stream.
 Now bushwhack west, following the primary stream up to the north side of Buck Lakes 8920.
 From here, scramble up the right side of the stream drainage at the base of a talus field.
 Leave the talus higher up, cross the stream, and climb leftward through the forest to reach a small sub-ridge that is located directly north of Buck Lakes 9456.
 The bushwhack is now over and the climb begins.